 With that in mind, here are 7 tips you can use that will help you set up your new at-home consultancy business office space.

-1. Choose a Dedicated Office Space with Privacy
+1. Choose a Dedicated Office Space With Privacy

 The first thing you’ll need to do is figure out where your home office will be.
 Ideally, it should be a spot that offers privacy, especially if you will have clients visiting your office.
 You want it to look professional and organized, so a space that is separate from the rest of your home is ideal.

-This means you should also be thinking about a separate entrance into the office, or at least having it located near the main entrance in your home so that people don’t have to walk all the way through your space.
+This means you should also be thinking about a separate entrance into the office or at least having it located near the main entrance in your home so that people don’t have to walk all the way through your space.

 With consultancy businesses, it’s often common to meet with clients face-to-face, even if just on an occasional basis.
 If you won’t be meeting with clients in your office, access to a door isn’t going to be essential.
-You’ll still want privacy though, so that you can have peace and quiet while working.
+You’ll still want privacy though so that you can have peace and quiet while working.

-2. Make a List of the Essential Items
+2. Make List of the Essential Items

-Now it’s time to make a list of essential office items; these are the tools and equipment you need to do your job.
+Now it’s time to make a list of essential at-home consultancy office items; these are the tools and equipment you need to do your job.
 This typically will include a desk, chair, computer, printer, and phone, as well as chairs for clients/customers.

 Obviously, if you don’t have a lot of space you want to be sure you don’t purchase over-sized furniture.